kurtosis-tech/kurtosis/docs/docs/quickstart.md

 ### Review
 In this section, we declared a new PostgREST service with a dependency on the Postgres service.

 Yet...
-PostgREST needs to know the IP address or hostname of the Postgres service, and we said earlier that Starlark (interpretation) can never know execution values.
+PostgREST needs to know the IP address or hostname of the Postgres service, and we said earlier that Starlark (the Interpretation phase) can never know Execution values.
 How can this be?

-Answer: execution-time values are represented at interpretation time as [future references][future-references-reference] - special Starlark strings like `{{kurtosis:6670e781977d41409f9eb2833977e9df:ip_address.runtime_value}}` that Kurtosis will replace at execution time with the actual value.
+Answer: Execution-time values are represented at Interpretation time as [future references][future-references-reference] - special Starlark strings like `{{kurtosis:6670e781977d41409f9eb2833977e9df:ip_address.runtime_value}}` that Kurtosis will replace at Execution time with the actual value.
 In this case, the `postgres_url` variable here...

 ```python
 postgres_url = "postgresql://{}:{}@{}:{}/{}".format(